 Ceropegia armandii Rauh

-Ceropegia armandii is a succulent perennial with slender stems that arise from a small tuber and climb into shrubs and trees or spread on the ground.
-It has fibrous roots that develop where the stems touch the ground.
-The stems are grey, flecked with bronze, lizard-like, 4-sided and with opposite, conical tubercles, each tipped with an early-falling, scale-like leaf.
-The flowers have a short corolla tube with a narrow neck and five pale green linear lobes with a dark violet base, forming an egg-shaped up to 0.5 inches (1.2 cm) tall, pallid green with darker vertical veining.
-The lobes are purple at the base.
-The fruit is a twin follicle up to 6 inches (15 cm) long.
+Ceropegia armandii is a succulent plant with slender stems that arise from a small tuber and climb into shrubs and trees or spread on the ground.
+The stems develop fibrous roots where they touch the ground.
+They are grey flecked with bronze, 4-sided with opposite conical tubercles, each tipped with an early-falling scale-like leaf.
+Flowers have a short corolla tube with a narrow neck and five pale green linear lobes with a dark violet base, forming an egg-shaped up to 0.5 inches (1.2 cm) tall cage.
+Fruits are twin up to 6 inches (15 cm) long follicles.

 USDA hardiness zones 11a to 11b: from 40 °F (+4.4 °C) to 50 °F (+10 °C).